-How to use Communication Test
+How to use the Communication Test

 Figure: Communication test interface